 This hydrogel hardens when heated and softens when cooled.
 The discovery of the team, published in the journal Advanced Materials, could lead to the manufacture of incredible protective clothing for road and sports accidents.

-Takayuki Nonoyama e Jian Ping Gong of the University of Hokkaido and their colleagues were inspired by how proteins remain stable within organisms that survive in environments with extreme temperatures.
+Takayuki Nonoyama e Jian Ping Gong The University of Hokkaido and their colleagues were inspired by how proteins remain stable within organisms that survive in environments with extreme temperatures.

 Organisms that even survive the heat of thermal springs and volcanic outbursts in deep waters remain alive thanks to enhanced electrostatic interactions such as ionic bonds.
 The team developed an inexpensive and non-toxic polyacrylic gel based on this principle.